lucanos/WordPress-Remote-Installer/README.md

 The script then performs all the following for you:

-1. Downloads the latest version of Wordpress
+1. Downloads the latest version of WordPress
 2. Extracts it onto your server
-3. (Optionally) Downloads and extracts your listed Plugins and/or Themes into the new install of Wordpress
+3. (Optionally) Downloads and extracts your listed Plugins and/or Themes into the new install of WordPress
 4. Deletes itself
-5. Redirects you to the Wordpress Installer
+5. Redirects you to the WordPress Installer

-The bonus being that all of the downloading of Wordpress, its Plugins and Themes happen between your server and the Wordpress servers - through links far faster than the connection to your home.
+The bonus being that all of the downloading of WordPress, its Plugins and Themes happen between your server and the WordPress servers - through links far faster than the connection to your home.

 ## Requirements
 In order for this script to work, your webserver must: